 The initial focus of the framework is on the priority outcomes identified in the Government Procurement Rules 4th edition.
 Over time it will incorporate all procurement reporting.

-A series of initial key performance indicators have been developed that align to the priority outcomes set out in the Government Procurement Rules.
+These key performance indicators align to the priority outcomes set out in the Government Procurement Rules.

 |Priority outcome||Key performance indicator|

 |1.
 Increase New Zealand business access to government procurement||1.1.
 Increase in the number of contracts being awarded to New Zealand businesses

 1.2.
 Increase in the value of contracts being awarded to New Zealand businesses